stvaidevteam/stvai_ai16z_agent/README.md

 2. To load Steve character:
     - Use `pnpm start --characters="path/to/your/steve.character.json"`
-    - Multiple character files can be loaded simultaneously
 3. Connect with X (Twitter)
     - change `"clients": []` to `"clients": ["twitter"]` in the character file to connect with X